 bullous and exfoliative dermatitis, erythema nodosum, and urticaria) have been reported with oral dapsone treatment.

-With the exception of urticaria, these types of skin reactions were not observed in clinical trials with topical dapsone treatment.
+These types of skin reactions were not observed in clinical trials with topical dapsone treatment.

-The most common adverse reactions of ACZONE® Gel, 7.5% are dryness and pruritus at the application site.
+The most common adverse reactions of ACZONE® Gel 7.5% are dryness and pruritus at the application site.

 Methemoglobinemia has been identified during postmarketing use of topical dapsone.

 Topical application of dapsone gel followed by benzoyl peroxide in patients with acne vulgaris may result in a

 temporary local yellow or orange discoloration of the skin and facial hair.

 1. ACZONE® Gel 7.5% Prescribing Information 2016.